JinAoyama/actionscript_generate_in_vh/README.md

 # High Execution Rate Action Script Generation based on LLM in VirtualHome

 ## jupyter notebook
+1. Perform experiments using Jupyter Notebook.
+2. Jupyter is provided as a Python package.
+To use Jupyter Notebook, you need to have Python installed.
+Download Python from the official [website](https://www.python.org/) and install it.
+3. For detailed instructions on installing and using Jupyter Notebook, please refer to the official [website](https://jupyter.org/).

 ## VirtualHome Setup
 1. Set up [VirtualHome](https://github.com/xavierpuigf/virtualhome).